aggie-coding-club/Gesture/README.md

 - **yarn install**

     Installs all the dependencies you need to work on the project.

+- **cd front-end**

+    Travel to directory where frontend will be working in

 - **yarn start** or **npm run start**